Interculturalism and inclusion

 Reykjavík is an intercultural society

-Modern society in Reykjavík is constantly evolving and becoming more diverse, including in terms of origin, nationality, religious beliefs, and worldview.
-People move more between countries due to increased globalization, and over 20% of Reykjavík residents are of foreign origin.
+Reykjavík's society is constantly evolving and becoming increasingly diverse, particularly in terms of origin, nationality, religion and worldviews.
+People move more between countries due to increased globalization, with nearly 25% of Reykjavík residents having foreign origins.

 An intercultural society calls for changed emphases in most aspects of the community.
 The fundamental elements for intercultural societies are: respect for diversity, equality, and meaningful intercultural interactions.